 There was the rasp of our shoes sliding along the original hardwood floors; the creak of the mattress as one of us adjusted our position; the gurgle of someone's belly, followed by the apologetic, "Sorry, y'all.
 I'm hungry."

 Call it stupid, but I felt as though it was us against the unknown.
 We were in it together, for better or for worse, and my nerves eased somewhat knowing that I wasn't alone on that bed.
 In that room.
 With Samuel, or Belial, or whatever else he often goes by.

 The EVP session started out much like a speed dating trial run:

 "Is Chloe here with us?"
 Pause.

-From what I'd heard, Chloe was a gentle spirit, more prone to silly paranormal games like when Michael Bill or Elaine set up all of the MEL meters on the property and "chase" her as she makes them beep.
+From what I'd heard, Chloe was a gentle spirit, and more prone to silly paranormal games.
+Michael Bill or Elaine would often set up all of the MEL meters on the property and "chase" her while she makes them beep.

 I voiced my concern, prompting Elaine to ask, "Are you with us, Samuel?"